Giving baby up for adoption, here are some insights.

 Private vs. agency adoption

-A private adoption is generally between you, a lawyer, and a couple.
+Private adoption is generally between you, a lawyer, and a couple.
 If you choose this route, make sure to get your own legal counsel.
 Do not use the same lawyer the adoptive family is using; their job is to negotiate for the adoptive family.
 Find a lawyer that will represent you and your rights.
 An adoption professional and birth mother I know suggests using the American Academy of Adoption Attorneys to find a good lawyer to represent you.

 This is where an agency will help you through the adoption process.
 You will be assigned a social worker to help you.
-The social worker’s job is to discuss ALL OF YOUR OPTIONS with you.
+The social worker’s job is to discuss all of your options with you.
 (Remember the three choices?
 Abort-Parent-Adoption).
 They should help you make the best decision for your child.

-If you decide to pursue an adoption plan, your social worker will help you navigate all of the options and decisions you need to make including what you are looking for in adoptive parents, your birthing plans, adoption laws for you and the birth father, etc. Your social worker will help you through this process.
-A good, ethical agency will do whatever it takes in their power and ability to make this decision YOURS and yours alone.
+If you decide to pursue an adoption plan, your social worker will help you navigate all of the options and decisions you need to make including what you are looking for in adoptive parents, your birthing plans, adoption laws for you, and the birth father, etc. Your social worker will help you through this process.
+A good, ethical agency will do whatever it takes in its power and ability to make this decision YOURS and yours alone.

 There are other social workers at the agency who work with the adoptive parents.
 They do their home study, make sure they will be good adoptive parents, and help them put their profile books together.

 In a great, ethical agency, both the social worker that represents you and the social worker that represents the adoptive families work together to make a great placement for the child.
-The agency should also offer post-placement services for you after you make the decision to make an adoption plan.
+The agency should also offer post-placement services for you after you decide to make an adoption plan.
 You will need to heal not only from physically giving birth, but mentally and spiritually as well.
 Having a ‘healing plan’ in place before you place your child is a great idea.
 You will need support.